folio-org/docs/content/en/docs/Settings/Settings_invoices/Settings_invoices.md

 ## Settings > Invoices > Batch group configuration

-Use this setting to configure batch groups for use in organizing invoices.
-This configuration enables you to export a file containing all vouchers created since the last export.
-For more information about how vouchers are created, see Invoices > Approving an invoice.
+Use this setting to configure batch group voucher exports.
+This configuration enables you to setup automated exports of files containing all invoice vouchers created since the last export.
+For more information about how vouchers are created, see  [Invoices > Approving an invoice]({{< ref "/invoices.md#approving-an-invoice" >}}).
 All vouchers with the Export to accounting checkbox selected that were created since the last export for the batch group will be exported to a file.
-For more information about the Export to accounting checkbox, see Invoices > Extended information and Invoices > Creating an adjustment.
+For more information about the Export to accounting checkbox, see  [Invoices > Extended information]({{< ref "/invoices.md#extended-information" >}}).
 Each invoice generates a single unique voucher on which all fund charges are grouped by the fund external account number.